DabbingEevee/TSMP_Modded_Season_II/README.md

 - Your capsule is your best friend.
 When used strategically, you have accessible storage, furnaces, and crafting at anytime.
 - Tough as Nails is in this modpack.
 This means you will have to think about your thirst and temperature.
 We recommend setting up a camp near water for easy access and have a    campfire handy.
 - Do __not__ mine locked ores.
 You will break it and only get cobblestone.
 Wait until you unlock it.
-- Food is hard to get early-game.
-An easy to get food source is monster jerky.
+- A reliable food source is hard to get early-game.
+An easy food to make is monster jerky.
 You craft it by putting rotten flesh on drying racks and waiting 4-5 minutes.
 - Be wary of dragons.
 Until you get really good armor and long ranged weapons, they can easily oneshot you.